Find Your Perfect School

 The hardest school to get into on the list, Harvard University is a prestigious private institution located in Cambridge, MA., known for its academic excellence and extremely low acceptance rate.
-Harvard recently ranked second in America’s National University.
+Harvard recently ranked second among America’s National Universities.
 In-state and out-of-state tuition is $52,941 per year at full price.
 Before you decide not to apply because of financial concerns, keep in mind that roughly 75 percent of Harvard undergraduates receive some financial assistance, resulting in a net price of $17,590 per year.

 Harvard ranked first in biology, chemistry, humanities, economics, and public health.
 If you dream of pursuing any of these fields, Harvard will be an excellent choice.
 Furthermore, this university is ranked first in Massachusetts for best student-athletes.